-Throughout this manual push-buttons are shown as P, E, ∇ or \triangle , and legends displayed by the indicator are shown within inverted commas e.g. 'CAL' and 'ALr2'.
+Throughout this manual push-buttons are shown as P, E, $\nabla$ or $\triangle$ , and legends displayed by the indicator are shown within inverted commas e.g. 'CAL' and 'ALr2'.

-Access to the configuration menu is obtained by operating the P and E push buttons simultaneously.
+Access to the configuration menu is obtained by the $\vec{P}$ and $\vec{E}$ push-buttons simultaneously.
 If the indicator security code is set to the default 0000 the first parameter 'FunC' will be displayed.
 If a security code other than the default code 0000 has already been entered, the indicator will display 'CodE'.
-Pressing the P button will clear this prompt allowing each digit of the code to be entered using the ▲ and ▼ push buttons and the P button to move control to the next digit.
+Pressing the P button will clear this prompt allowing each digit of the code to be entered using the ▲ and ▼ pushbuttons and the P button to move control to the next digit.
 When the correct four digit code has been entered pressing E will cause the first parameter 'FunC' to be displayed.
 If the code is incorrect, or a button is not pressed within twenty seconds, the indicator will automatically return to the display mode.

-Once within the configuration menu the required parameter can be reached by scrolling through the menu using the ▲ and ▼ push buttons as shown in Fig 6.
+Once within the configuration menu the required parameter can be reached by scrolling through the menu using the ▲ and ▼ push-buttons as shown in Fig 6.
 When returning to the display mode following recalibration or a change to any function, the indicator will display 'dAtA' followed by 'SAVE' while the new information is stored in non-volatile memory.

 All new indicators are supplied calibrated as requested at the time of ordering.
-If calibration is not requested, indicators will be supplied with the following default configuration:
+If calibration is not requested, indicators will be configured as follows: